Radiologic Technology FAQ

 - Students are admitted based on a ranking system that includes grades earned in prerequisite courses, information session attendance, and the student cumulative grade point average (GPA).

-Yes, all students spend equal time at all clinical sites throughout the two years.
+Yes, all students spend equal time at all clinical sites throughout the two years, as each learning site offers a unique learning atmosphere.
 Clinical site locations:

 - Spartanburg Medical Center

 - Spartanburg Medical Center – Mary Black Campus

 - Immediate Care – Eastside

 - MGC Orthopaedic Surgery - Eastside

 Travel to the sites is the responsibility of the student.

 All students must submit to a criminal background check and a drug screening upon entrance to the program.
 Specific information is provided to students at the mandatory program orientation.